labwc/labwc/CONTRIBUTING.md

 project's primary bottleneck, and submitting unreviewed, AI-generated garbage wastes reviewer time, slows development, and harms the overall health of the project.
-Likewise, AI-generated commit messages and AI-written text in issues and discussions are strongly discourage and may be treated as sabotage on this basis.
+Likewise, AI-generated commit messages and AI-written text in issues and discussions are strongly discouraged and may be treated as sabotage on this basis.

 # Upversion